CorinaMurg/web-for-everyone/README.md

 FRIDAY
+4. Add LIKE buttons
+5. Add WeCanHelp to tablet mode
+6. image for small screens
 7.

 9. Similar but Different
+10. More links to Resources
 10. Logo
-10.1 About
+11. About
 11. LinkedIn page WE
 12. LinkedIn page Corina, GitHub
 13. A11y statement https://dequeuniversity.com/accessibility-statement

-SATURDAY

 SUNDAY
 1. Wrap summaries in links
 2. Highlight TOC titles in use
 3. when using the back button in the browser, it should scroll to the same section as before
-4. Add LIKE buttons
-5. Add WeCanHelp to tablet mode
-6. image for small screens
 7. what is A11y: display:none are also ignored